CecilleKlev/todolist/README.md

 # todolist
-Simple todolist to learn the basics of php and added CRUD functions
+Simple todolist.
+Used a guide to learn the basics of php and modified and added CRUD functions that were missing.